Adopting a New Culling Strategy to Reduce Johne’s Disease and Improve Economic Sustainability on Dairy Farms

 Project Objectives:

-1. This project seeks to determine whether partner farms would be willing to use early lactation culling as a management strategy to control Johne’s disease within their herd.
-We will use a participatory approach to understand the motivations behind decision making in this context.
+1. To determine whether partner farms would be willing to use early lactation culling as a management strategy to control Johne’s disease within their herd.

-2. This project seeks to understand the role of providing certain information to support the early lactation culling decisions of partner farms.
-We will provide testing and a partial budget to support decision making.
+2. To understand the role of providing certain information to support the early lactation culling decisions of partner farms.

 Introduction:

 Johne’s disease can be difficult to diagnose, as it is only when an animal starts to shed a high enough level of MAP bacteria that infection can be accurately detected by diagnostic tests.
-Testing and culling animals that test positive has been used as a method for reducing the spread of Johne’s disease within a herd.
+Testing and culling animals with a positive result has been used as a method for reducing the spread of Johne’s disease within a herd.
 This can be a problematic control method due to the potential for error in test results.
 Additionally, most farms find it cost-prohibitive to routinely test animals.
 While much of the research has been focused on reducing the spread of Johne’s disease through testing and other management improvements, there is a lack of research that looks at how milk production is impacted by the disease.
 A promising approach to understanding how Johne’s disease affects milk production was published in 2008 by Smith et al., but the applications of their findings have yet to be fully explored.
-By using milk production data already collected by the farm, our study will look at decision making regarding culling animals within the first 90 days of lactation.
-In partnership with local dairy farms, we propose to use milk production data to identify cows for removal from the herd based on poor performance, which may be an indicator of infection with Johne’s disease.
+By using milk production data already collected by the farm, our study looked at decision making regarding culling animals within the first 90 days of lactation.
+In partnership with local dairy farms, we used milk production data to identify cows for removal from the herd based on poor performance, which may be an indicator of infection with Johne’s disease.
 In any case, these animals may have a negative economic impact on the farm.
-In order to support the farm’s decision-making process surrounding culling animals in early lactation, we will test low producing animals for Johne’s disease.
-We will also analyze the economics of the culling decisions.
+In order to support the farm’s decision-making process surrounding culling animals in early lactation, we tested low producing animals for Johne’s disease.
+We also analyzed the economic impact surrounding culling these low production animals from the herd.

 In keeping with the desired outcomes of SARE, this project aims to improve animal health and economic sustainability of our partner farms, which represent a diverse spectrum of dairy production styles, including conventional and organic farms.
 Our proposed outcome would show that culling low producing animals in the early stages of their lactation is both an effective means to control Johne’s disease within a herd, as well as have a positive economic benefit to overall farm profitability.
 We hope to encourage other farms to adopt our management practices surrounding culling, so we also seek to understand how different farmers are motivated to change their behaviors.
 Successful adoption of the new culling strategy by partner farms would suggest our results will be widely applicable to all types of dairy farms.